-Trip overview: ~24 mile out and back hike starting/ending at Ha’ena Beach Park with a midpoint destination of Kalalau Beach. +/- ~5,000 feet of elevation with a starting elevation of ~20 feet and a peak elevation of ~800 feet.* Highlights include great views of the famous Napali coast along the Pacific Ocean and terrain varying from beaches to tropical forests.
+Trip overview: ~24 mile out and back backpacking trip starting/ending at Ha’ena Beach Park with a midpoint destination of Kalalau Beach. +/- ~5,000 feet of elevation with a starting elevation of ~20 feet and a peak elevation of ~800 feet.* Highlights include great views of the famous Napali coast along the Pacific Ocean and terrain varying from beaches to tropical forests.
 We completed the trip over 3 days in August of 2015.

 *note: many sites will say the elevation gain of this trek is 600-800 feet, but this is just the difference in elevation between the starting point and the highest point.
 The trail constantly goes up and down and most reputable sources say the overall elevation change for the round trip is +/- 5,000 feet.
 So, expect to climb 5,000 feet over the course of the ~22 miles.
 My GPS data from the trek says the elevation gain is higher than this, but I think the GPS gets confused because the trail is so narrow and close to the ocean.